 - How do the partner and the enterprise align on strategic goals?

 What Partners Need to Know about Your Products They'll Be Selling:

 - What problem does the product or service address for a potential customer?

 - Who are the buyers at the target companies?

 - How does your product/service compare to the competition and how is your product/service positioned in the market?

 Arm Your Partners

-Being prepared with a plan and proactive from the start with all the information necessary will prepare your new channel partners well, before confusion or other undesirable effects set in.
+Being prepared with a plan and being proactive from the start will prepare your new channel partners well before confusion or other undesirable effects set in.
 By being careful not to belabor some points or neglect others, you can be sure that your new sales partners will be enthusiastic about your brand and ready to sell.